SimonMaghiar/STM32F4xx---ARM-Cortex-M4/Main/README.md

 9. # uart_tx.c

 This sends a text to Arduino Uno via UART.
 It uses 115200 baud rate and 8 bit world length.
 The parity check is dissabled.
 1 stop bit and CTSE and RTSE pins are dissabled (hardware flow control disabled).
 The Arduino sketch receives the data and prints on the serial monitor.
+The signals for this project is captured and stored in the logic analyzer folder.

 10. # uart_tx_rx_IRQ.c

 The same working principle as uart_tx_c but uses non-blocking APIs to send the information to Arduino.
 The Arduino sketch is the same.